p-null/Scalable-ML-Azure/README.md

 ![](/docs/Azure_DevOps.png)

 - Azure DevOps is used to continuously build the image of the model and release it as an endpoint
-- Continuously build projects with Azure DevOps, Deploy image as Azure Container Instance for test and Azure Kuberneters Service for production.
+- Continuously deploy image as Azure Container Instance for test and Azure Kuberneters Service for production.
+- Utilize Azure Active Directory, Virtual Network, Secret scope, Key-Vault to secure data and secret variables.